MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-using-microsoft-cloud-app-security-controls.md

 ### Cloud App Security licensing

 In order to have Cloud App Security in your tenant, you must have one of the following [licenses](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE2NXYO):
-* Cloud App Security: Provides Office 365 Cloud App Security capabilities for all supported apps, part of the EMS E5 and Microsoft 365 E5 suites.
+* Microsoft Cloud App Security: Provides Cloud App Security capabilities for all supported apps, part of the EMS E5 and Microsoft 365 E5 suites.
 * Office 365 Cloud App Security: Provides Cloud App Security capabilities only for Office 365, part of the Office 365 E5 suite.
 * Azure Active Directory Premium P1, in order to benefit from the major Cloud App Security capabilities.